Virginia has been experimenting in the kitchen for almost 50 years. She loves to share her recipes, cooking tips, and reviews.

 - 2 TB butter (not margarine).

 - Stir until everything is melted and the mixture is thick and shiny.
-If the mixture isn't melted yet, put in a microwave for 15 seconds at a time until it is.
+If the mixture isn't melted yet, put it back in microwave for 15 seconds at a time until it is.

 - Mix until the frosting is still soft but holds shape for a while.
 It will thicken more as it cools and sits.
 If you want a stiffer frosting that doesn't pour out, you can add 1–2 more cups of powdered sugar.